 How to Check Who is an Admin

-You can check to see who has Admin access by selecting the Account Admin filter in the dropdown menu at the top of the Manage Users page.
+You can check to see who has Admin access by selecting the Admins filter in the dropdown menu at the top of the Manage Users page.

 You can also review who has Admin status via the user CSV report.
 You can export the user information report by clicking Export at the top right hand of the Manage User page.